southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in South Carolina

 A Uniform Traffic Ticket (UTT) is a computer-generated document issued for violations of South Carolina traffic laws, statutes, and ordinances.
 It indicates an officer's attestation of the observed violation.
 There are 5copies in a South Carolina UTT, one each for the violator, law enforcement, the trial officer, driver's record, and audit.
 The officer may fill in the ticket, which may contain information about the violator, including full name, address (physical & mailing, if different), and other relevant bio-data.
 It may include details about the vehicle that committed the violation and information about the operator's driver's license.
+The offense listed may range from minor infractions to serious charges such as felony overspeeding in South Carolina.

 The citation issued by the officer may contain a Summons to appear before the Trial officer and list the name of the magistrate or judge, name and location of the court, date of appearance with time, a summary of the section violated, and if a court appearance is required.
 The date and time the ticket was issued may be noted by the officer, who may append his name, rank, and officer ID.
 Instructions on how to proceed may be included on the reverse of the ticket.
-The ticket may also contain the name of the city or county with jurisdiction over the violation.
+The ticket may also contain the city or county's name with jurisdiction over the violation.

-Certain violations may require that a bond is paid, or the violator could be subject to custodial arrest.
+Certain violations may require that a bond be paid, or the violator could be subject to custodial arrest.
 Upon issuance of a UTT by a law enforcement officer, the officer may determine whether the violator should be arrested and appear before a judicial officer for a bond hearing.
 If the violator is subject to custodial arrest, a "roadside bond" can be collected as determined by the officer.

 This is only collectible by the Department of Public Safety (DPS) troopers, and the practice is no longer prevalent.
 Suppose the officer determines that no roadside bond needs to be collected.
 In that case, the violator may be informed that a failure to appear at the time of trial or post bond may result in a judgment against them and a license suspension until they comply with the court's last order.
 If they agree to abide by the terms of the citation, it may be released under their own recognizance.
-Noncompliance with the terms of the citation requires that within 12 months of the citation date, the court may notify the South Carolina Department of Motor Vehicles (DMV), and the DMV may notify the defendant's home jurisdiction, if different.
+Noncompliance with the terms of the citation requires that, within 12 months of the citation date, the court may notify the South Carolina Department of Motor Vehicles (DMV), and the DMV may notify the defendant's home jurisdiction, if different.
 The DMV may begin procedures to suspend the defendant's license indefinitely until he provides proof of compliance.

 Traffic violations are generally classified as either moving or non-moving violations.
-Moving violations are offenses committed by moving vehicles while Non-moving violations mainly relate to parked cars or defective vehicle equipment.
+Moving violations are offenses committed by moving vehicles, while non-moving violations mainly relate to parked cars or defective vehicle equipment.
 Non-moving violations are not reported to the South Carolina DMV and do not appear on your driving record.

 What to Do When You Get a Traffic Ticket in South Carolina?